 Ultimately, you should consult your pediatrician about the dose that is appropriate for your baby.

-However, midwife Ronnie Falcao uses the guidelines formulated by an international committee of physicians called the Cochrane Collaboration.
-They have determined the following dosing schedule, which results in very similar rates of protection from HDN:ix
+The Cochrane Collaboration has determined the following dosing schedule, which results in very similar rates of protection from HDN:ix

 - 1 milligram liquid vitamin K weekly, OR

 In the future, research is needed to better pinpoint guidelines about the oral vitamin K dosing for newborns.
 However, remember that there have been no adverse effects observed in adults or babies who receive vitamin K doses much higher than what is actually required.
 And the dose given orally will be far less than the megadose given by injection.